Every time you open a file in the editor, a dedicated tab is added to the editor frame, with a label displaying the filename.

 To disable editor tabs altogether, select None from the Placement selector.

-Navigating between editor tabs
+Navigate editor tabs

-This approach allows jumping from one tab to another as your editing session requires.
+You can jump from one tab to another as your editing session requires.
 While you move between the editor tabs, MPS remembers the caret position within each opened file.

 Right-click the current editor tab and choosefrom the context menu.

-To go back and forth through the history of visited tabs
+Go back and forth through the history of visited tabs